H3N-tLe/Reference-Plugin/README.md

 }
 ```

 As you can see, images are stored in objects with the `ext` property containing the extension of the image and the `b64` property containing the base64 encoded image data.
-The extension should not contain the dot and base64 data should not contain the `data:image/<ext>;base64,` prefix.
+While the extension should contain the dot, the base64 data should not contain the `data:image/<ext>;base64,` prefix.

 An example of an object that stores an image is: